 - With the other hand, gently fold the foot in on itself by pushing down and in on the heel.

 - Gently push the toes toward the heel, and hold for 3–5 minutes.

 - Do this once a day, or whenever you experience pain.

 Here’s an easy stretch you can do at work.
-You’ll need a lacrosse ball, which you can find on Amazon or at a sporting goods store.
+You’ll need a lacrosse ball, which you can find online or at a sporting goods store.
 You can also use a foam roller, water bottle, or tennis ball.

 - Sitting in a chair, remove your shoe.